Why and How Infrared Works

 - Reduces dust/emissions – Unlike forced air heating systems, our infrared radiant heating panels do not blow dust or allergens.
 They do not release any emissions, chemicals or pollutants and help keep the air in your home clean and clear.

 - Therapeutic relief – Odds are you have experienced the soothing feeling of warm summer sun on your skin.
 Our heaters, like the sun, produce radiant heat waves which work to heat up water.
 Because the human body is made up of mostly water, this infrared heat transfers extremely effectively and can help gently increase blood circulation, rid the body of toxins and even provide pain relief.

 Infrared radiant heat can be applied as a primary or supplementary heat source to meet any heating need.
 Click below to see how heating panels can be used in conjunction with the following:

 In regards EMF specs, our manufacturers do not specify them.
 They have not done EMF testing and they do not plan to because the heaters do not have any motors of “high voltages” like power lines to require them to run EMF tests.
-Rest assured that all our products are UL listed, and you can also see the health benefit of our infrared heaters here.
-In addition, I encourage you to Google “benefits of infrared heating” and “EMF’s and infrared heating”.
-This will help give you a good reference about EMF’s and infrared heaters.
+To learn more about what EMFs are, please see our About EMF page here.